Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/incident-handler-journal.md

 ## Project Overview

-This journal entry documents a simulated ransomware attack on a small U.S. healthcare clinic, initiated by a phishing email.
-It serves as a practical exercise in applying foundational incident response procedures, specifically focusing on documenting and analyzing a security event using the "5 W's" framework.
+This project is a practical exercise in applying foundational incident response procedures.
+It documents a simulated ransomware attack on a small U.S. healthcare clinic, initiated by a phishing email.
+The full journal entry, structured using the "5 W's" framework, is detailed below.

 ---